Here’s a breakdown of the strategies we listed above.

 1. Don’t over survey your audience

 When survey respondents become overwhelmed with questions or the number of surveys they are presented with, resulting in lower response rates for everyone.
 Research has shown that 80% of the study respondents abandoned a survey halfway through and that 72% indicated surveys interfere with their online shopping experience.
-The best way to prevent a high abandonment rate this is to reduce the number of surveys you request from your customers and keep your surveys as brief as possible.
+The best way to prevent a high abandonment rate is to reduce the number of surveys you request from your customers and keep your surveys as brief as possible.
 But what does that mean, exactly?
 Here’s some clarification.

 - Send surveys out once or twice a year to avoid over-surveying

 - Keep survey questions brief – about 140 – 200 characters each

 - Keep questions relevant to survey takers and people who are requesting the info

 - Keep it short and simple (e.g., don’t ask the same thing in different ways)